 Despite what you may have heard, eating breakfast isn't necessary for everyone.

-In fact, skipping breakfast may be better than eating many unhealthy breakfast foods.
+In fact, skipping breakfast may be better than eating unhealthy breakfast foods.

-However, eating the right foods can give you energy and prevent you from eating too much during the rest of the day.
+However, a nutritious, well-balanced breakfast can give you energy and prevent you from eating too much during the rest of the day.

 Here are the 12 best foods you can eat in the morning.